Initiated in 2019, Study God's Word! was originally an annual conference in the Pacific Northwest featuring speakers teaching

 confronts erroneous hermeneutic approaches and clarifies biblical hermeneutic principles and methodology.

-For those who have difficulty reading the Bible, this conference will introduce you to new methods and
+For those who desire a video lecture to introduce you to new methods and approaches.